 Strictly speaking, Netflix is available at three price points: it starts at £5.99/$8.99 per month for the basic package that includes the ability to stream unlimited films on any device you like, but only one person can watch at a time and there's no HD content; to get Ultra-HD playback and the ability to stream on up to four devices there's the top-end Premium package at £11.99/$15.99; while the £8.99/$12.99 package offers a happy middle ground with HD streaming on up to two devices.

-All you need to supply is your email address, a password, and payment details.
+If your country does offer the free trial, all you need to supply is your email address, a password, and payment details.
 And once your free month is up, there is nothing to stop your partner signing up for another free month - just sign up again for another free month.
 It's naughty, but completely legal, and you can keep going for every debit/credit card you have, so long as you register new account details each time.

 There is another way people are getting Netflix for free, and that is by sharing their account login with friends and family who do not belong to the same household.
 As long as you stick within the confines of however many people your package allows to watch at once, there is currently nothing in place to stop this working.